What if I missed my appointment?

 If you reach a partial agreement or do not agree on anything, the Mediator will make recommendations to the court, outlining what they believe to be in your children’s best interest.
 If you do not agree with the Mediator’s recommendations, be prepared to explain to the court what you believe would be best for your children.

 A copy of your report will be available to you and your attorney (if you are represented) through the Public Case Access System (PCAS).
-You will receive an email when the report is available online (generally 5 days before your scheduled hearing) and you will have 72 hours to review, download and print the report free of charge.
-If you miss the 72-hour window, you may purchase a copy online or email firstname.lastname@example.org to make arrangements to pick up a copy of the report in person.
+You will receive an email when the report is available online (generally 5 days before your scheduled hearing) and you may download and print the report free of charge.
+If you are unable to print your report, you may obtain a copy in-person from Family Court Services by first getting a ticket from Reception.
 Either way you get your report, each party is required to have a copy available during the hearing.

 At the time of the appointment, what should I do?